 Please review the Barnwell Handbook for a list of prizes, awards and scholarships presented at graduation.
-A number of other opportunities are available and are included in the daily bulletin which is available on Ed-Line each day.
-The Counselors' Bulletin Board on the first floor and the Assistant Principal's on the second floor are other sources of information which should be examined regularly.
+A number of other opportunities are available and are included in the school website.

 The degree given by Central High School is recommended for those graduates who have not failed a major subject above the 9th Grade and who have maintained a total average of at least 90.
 To be eligible for a degree the student must attend Central for a minimum of three years.
 Students who opt to attend college after 11th grade forfeit the right to a degree and to graduation awards.
 The diploma given by Central High School is recommended for those graduates who have not fulfilled the requirements for the degree but have completed all other requirements for graduation.